-70 fundamental control for the timing, formation and preservation of SEDEX deposits (e.g., 71 Goodfellow, 1987; Turner, 1992).
-Indeed, these workers hypothesize euxinic (i.e., 72 reducing and sulfidic) ambient water conditions as the primary source of sulfur in 73 SEDEX deposits.
-However, recent work in the HPD (Gadd et al., 2015a; Gadd et al., 74 2015b) and in other sediment-hosted base-metal districts (e.g., MacMillan Pass, Magnall 75 et al., 2015; Red Dog, Reynolds et al., 2015) shows that such conditions are not required 76 because sulfide mineralization formed below the sediment-water interface rather than 77 within the water ambient column.
+and they can be fractionated from the other REE under oxidizing or reducing environmental conditions.
+Paleoenvironmental redox conditions (i.e., highly reducing) are implicated as a fundamental control for the timing, formation, and preservation of SEDEX deposits (e.g., Goodfellow 1987; Turner 1992).
+Indeed, these workers hypothesize euxinic (i.e., reducing and sulfidic) ambient water conditions as the primary source of sulfur in SEDEX deposits.
+However, recent work in the HPD (Gadd et al. 2015, 2016) and in other sediment-hosted base-metal districts (e.g., MacMillan Pass, Magnall et al. 2015; Red Dog, Reynolds et al. 2015) shows that such conditions are not required because sulfide mineralization formed below the sediment-water interface rather than within the water ambient column.